 A gathering slowly grew in the eastern half of Western Springs’ on Friday afternoon.
 So did the adornments on one of the park’s trees: first flowers and a candle, then more, plus yellow ribbons, posters, balloons and stuffed animals.

-The dozens upon dozens of people, mostly teens and twenty-somethings, spoke in soft voices or sat in silent remembrance of their friend Alvin, a 20-year-old La Grange resident and Lyons Township High School grad who was found dead in the park on Wednesday night, seemingly by his own hand.
+The dozens upon dozens of people, mostly teens and twenty-somethings, spoke in soft voices or sat in silent remembrance of their friend Alvin, a 20-year-old La Grange resident and Lyons Township High School grad who was , seemingly by his own hand.

 As Alvin’s friends spoke of his life and much-treasured friendship, they again and again emphasized his bigheartedness and their bewilderment at the tragedy.
 One of his closest friends, Connor Prokaski, who had lived with Alvin and planned to start a band with him, called him a “perfect person.”

 “He was just the most genuine, caring guy you could ever imagine,” Prokaski said.
 “If you needed money, if you needed anything, he dropped whatever he was doing to help you.”

 “He was always able to make people laugh and smile, no matter what,” added Ruba Al-Abed, Alvin’s girlfriend.
 “He put everyone before himself… I just hope he knows how loved he was.”

 Jason Dent, an aspiring hip-hop artist under the name Shadow, gave a brief eulogy saying that Alvin would want them to remember his life, not his death.
 Dent said that only one week earlier, Alvin had saved his life by talking him back from the brink of his own despair over his music career.